Apply for admission to Missouri S&T today. Submitting an application is free.

 It is important to remember the email address and password you used to create your application account.

 3.)
-Send us your official high school and/or college transcripts
+Submit your high school and/or college transcripts

-Transcripts must be sent directly from your high school and/or college to Missouri S&T.
+Transcripts can be sent directly from your high school and/or college to Missouri S&T.

 Mail to :